Incoming Student Resources

 All incoming students should verify their major in Orion to confirm everything is correct.
 If you wish to change to a new major, it is important to do so prior to registering for classes as some schools have differential admission requirements.
 You can find details on verifying your current major and how to change your major in Orion here.

-Honors students will register with their academic advisor between May 1 and May 27.
-If you have not enrolled in classes by May 27, you will not be able to do so until your virtual orientation in June.
+Honors students will register with their academic advisor between May 3 and May 28.
+If you have not enrolled in classes by May 28, you will not be able to do so until July.
 Each department will initiate the registration process by contacting you at your UT Dallas email during the last week of April or first week of May; begin checking this account daily to ensure you do not miss any updates or deadlines from Collegium V or your Academic Advising Office.
 All correspondence with your academic advisor must be sent from your UT Dallas email.

 Collegium V Advising & Appointments

 Students are required to meet with their CV Advisor at least once per academic year to review their progress toward completing the CV honors requirements that are detailed in the Guidebook.
 We have a Four-Year Plan to help guide you through things to consider each year.
 Please use this as a tool for what is expected of you and what you can expect from your Collegium V Advisor.

 Collegium V students will have a CV Honors Program Specialist in the Honors College and an Academic Advisor with their major department.